0i0/nonky/README.md

 # nonky

 nonky is a way to display system information or any kind of information right on your desktop.
-Inspired by Linux's conky it takes a different approch, a straight forward api exposes a lot of data, js libraries are doing the heavier calculations and finally, use HTML5 to customize the look and feel
+Inspired by Linux's conky it takes a different approach, a straightforward api exposes a lot of data, js libraries are doing the heavier calculations and finally, use HTML5 to customize the look and feel

 ![Screen](https://i.imgur.com/3Et0E1B.png)